tmtxt/tmtxt.github.com/_drafts/2024-06-23-compose-higher-order-functions-in-typescript.md

   };
 ```

-And then you can decide which HOFs you want to use in each individual case
+and then you can decide which HOFs you want to use in each individual case

 ```typescript
 export const sendToteToPackingStation = compose(